baigelbytes1/baigelbytes/content/quotes.md

 &nbsp;

-> "It's not about you!
-It's about all the people who's lives are made infinitely better by you being and becoming your greatest self."
+> "**It's not about you!
+It's about all the people who's lives are made infinitely better by you being and becoming your greatest self.**"

 &nbsp;